Bidding

 Clients often issue bid packages with various forms.
 The most common ones are an Invitation To Bid (ITB), a Request For Tender (RFT), and a Request For Proposal (RFP).

-In the case of an ITB, the client is specific with the project’s scope, leaving potential bidders competing on pricing.
+In the case of an invitation to bid, the client is specific with the project’s scope, leaving potential bidders competing on pricing.

 The client doesn’t go too much into specifications for RFT and RFP, allowing potential bidders to compete on approach and price.